“A smile is a curve that sets everything straight.”- Phyllis Diller

 Clear / “Invisable” Aligner Systems

-The advantages treatment with customized transparent aligners are:
+The advantages of treatment with customized transparent aligners are:

 - Clear: The aligners are almost invisible when placed on the teeth.